-RSC interface doesn't allow to use the controller board as a "usual" Arduino and users can't add any custom code, as there is no Arduino sketch, and the plugin uploads firmware directly to the board.
+RSC interface doesn't allow to use the controller board as a "usual" Arduino and users can not add any custom code, as there is no Arduino sketch, and the plugin uploads firmware directly to the board.
 At this moment the Atmega2560 is used as a convenient and easily available controller platform for RSC firmware.

 The system is designed to work with Roman's SimVimX plugin.
 The latest stable RSC firmware is usually included in the plugin, and it's' usually updated very rare (once in a few months or year), even if the SimVimX plugin or database is frequently updated.
 The RSC Firmware is loaded only once, directly from the SimVimX plugin menu at the first time, or automatically on updates, as described below or in the SimVimX page.

 Also, I can provide the latest Firmware version here below, or beta versions on the Boosty blog or Patreon as additional file that regular subscribers can download and place it to the SimVimX plugin folder after that it will be uploaded automatically.
 Without this file the in-built firmware will be used.